paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 1. Select GitHub as a service provider.
 You might need to grant Digital Ocean access to your GitHub account.
 2. Select the repository with the application.
 3. Select a branch for deployment.
-4. Select the source directory if the code is in a subfolder.
-For the `Full-Stack` build type, it's the `/web` and `/api` folders.
+4. Select the source directory if the code is in a subfolder.It should `apps/web` for web application and `apps/api` for api.
 5. Turn off the Autodeploy option.
 The Ship uses GitHub Actions for CI due to the poor support of monorepos in the Digital Ocean Apps

 ![Create app screen](/img/deployment/digital-ocean-apps/do-create-app.png)